tanmaybasu/Early-Prection-of-Signs-of-Self-Harm/README.md

 ## How to run the framework?

 Pass the path of the project e.g., `/home/selfharm_project/` as a parameter of the main class in `selfharm_prediction.py`.
 Create the following directories inside this path: 1) `training_data`, 2) `test_data`.
 Therefore keep the individual files of training and test data in the respective directories.
 Create a directory, called, `output` in the main project path to store the outputs of individual test documents.
+Create another directory `saved_models` in the main project path to store the trained models, so that they can be repeatedly used.

 Subsequently, run the following lines to identify self-harm for individual test documents.